MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 The options of sessions that use the session configuration are determined by the values of session options and the session configuration options.
 Unless specified, options set in the session, such as by using the `New-PSSessionOption` cmdlet, take precedence over options set in the session configuration.
-However, session option values cannot exceed maximum values set in the session configuration.
+However, session option values can't exceed maximum values set in the session configuration.

 This parameter was introduced in PowerShell 3.0.